Experiential Learning, Reflective Thinking and Effective Learning Environments

-The January Term at Loras College is an intense, three-week learning experience that offers students the opportunity to immerse themselves in a single topic of study.
+Loras College January Term is an intense, three-week learning experience that offers students the opportunity to immerse themselves in a single course.
 This learning immersion comes in many forms because all January courses have an emphasis on learning through experiences.
-For example, students might participate in simulations, field excursions, research projects with faculty, domestic or international travel, performance or studio art, or other hands-on activities.
+Students may participate in simulations, field excursions, research projects with faculty, domestic or international travel, performance or studio art, or other hands-on opportunities.

-January term courses come from all disciplines and can often fulfill requirements in the majors, general education or serve as electives.
-All first year students are required to enroll in a January term course during their first year and are ineligible to apply for an international course.
+January term courses come from all disciplines and can often fulfill requirements in a specific majors, general education or serve as electives.
+All first year students will enroll in a January term course (on-campus, domestic or international).

 Sample January Term Offerings: